phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 804712
+#Total Number of Tweets: 1713365
-#Number of Clinton Tweets: 540690
+#Number of Trump Tweets: 805336
-#Number of Sanders Tweets: 218273
+#Number of Clinton Tweets: 541004
-#Number of Rubio Tweets: 217362
+#Number of Sanders Tweets: 218457
-#Number of Carson Tweets: 130852
+#Number of Rubio Tweets: 217540
-#Number of Bush Tweets: 91156
+#Number of Carson Tweets: 131033
-#Total Number of Tweets:
+#Number of Bush Tweets: 91285
 ---